 After her tweets went viral, it prompted some quick apologetic responses from the honor society and Bank of America.
 The honor society has accepted blame for the mix-up.

 To its credit, Bank of America tweeted an apology to McIntire and contacted her directly by phone, too.
 Golden Key says that McIntire’s middle name was changed in the records sometime between 2004 and 2008.
 The bank says its mailing system is on the lookout for profanity.
-Apparently, not the word “slut,” though.
+Apparently, this instance was missed, however.

 Luckily for both Bank of America and the Golden Key Honour Society, McIntire has taken the whole incident rather lightly: